Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-01kKtFHOsUg.md

 ### Transcript

-> bar at the top of the space elevator so it's not a bar it's gonna be a food cart at the top of the space elevator, probably 1.0 you know because it is tied to to the story that's probably one that will imply implemented i know we teased that a bunch but those who wait for something good
+> bar at the top of the space elevator so it's not a bar it's gonna be a food cart at the top of the space elevator, probably 1.0 you know because it is tied to to the story that's probably one that will imply implemented I know we teased that a bunch but those who wait for something good